Pre-Radiation Sciences

 Extracurricular Involvement and Activities:

 Pursuing a career in the radiation sciences includes more than just coursework.
 Your extracurricular activities, employment, and healthcare experiences like shadowing and volunteering will contribute greatly to your success in this field.
 See a pre-health advisor in the Explore Center to plan extracurricular activities that will prepare you for this program.
+Many programs require or strongly recommend job shadowing or career awareness activities.

 Application and Admission

 Other Radiography Programs in Nebraska: Bryan College of Health Sciences, Clarkson College, and Nebraska Methodist.
 Community Colleges also offer associate degree programs.
+It is critical that students research program options early on to plan coursework and application timeline accordingly.

 Plan Your Path to a Radiation Sciences Program